getchoo/website/content/_index.md

 	my mastodon account
 </a>

-this is under construction. i'm experimenting with astro
+this is under construction. i'm experimenting with zola

 ![Under construction](/imgs/gifs/obras.gif)